BiggerBen13/MD-SCHULE/README.md

 # md-Schule

-This is just a test, I want to see if I could backup my shit in a GithubRepo
+I now am using GitHub to store my school stuff, get over it!